 Our Code of Regulations, as amended, currently provides for a classified board of directors consisting of three classes of directors, each serving staggered three-year terms.
 As a result, only a portion of our Board is elected each year.
 The term of three of our directors will expire at this year's Annual Meeting.
-Mr. Harrison, a current director whose term expires this year, is not standing for re-election at the Annual Meeting.

-Based on the recommendation of the Nominating, Environmental, Social and Governance Committee (the "Nominating and ESG Committee"), we have nominated Christopher P. Gillette, Gary J. Haseley and Mbago M. Kaniki, each to serve for a three-year term expiring in 2026 or until his successor is duly elected and qualified.
-Unless authority to vote for one of the nominees is specifically withheld, proxies will be voted FOR the election of Messrs.
-Gillette, Haseley and Kaniki.
+Based on the recommendation of the Nominating, Environmental, Social and Governance Committee (the "Nominating and ESG Committee"), we have nominated Craig D. Cairns, Oksana S. Dominach and Lee D. Rudow, each to serve for a three-year term expiring in 2027 or until his or her successor is duly elected and qualified.
+Unless authority to vote for one of the nominees is specifically withheld, proxies will be voted FOR the election of Ms. Dominach and Messrs.
+Cairns and Rudow.

-The Board recommends that you vote FOR the election of each of Messrs.
-Gillette, Haseley and Kaniki.
+The Board recommends that you vote FOR the election of each of Ms. Dominach and Messrs.
+Cairns and Rudow.